The Save Our Seed Campaign

 What is UPOV?

 The International Union for the Protection of New Varieties of Plants (UPOV) is an intergovernmental organization that has created model laws that allow seed developers to claim property rights similar to patents.
 Canada joined UPOV and adopted its 1978 model law by passing the Plant Breeders’ Rights Act in 1990.
-The 1991 model law, known as UPOV ’91, enhances the rights of multinational seed companies such as Monsanto, Syngenta, Bayer, Dow, Viterra, Pioneer, DuPont and Cargill, while restricting farmers’ rights.
-Canada formally adopted UPOV '91 on June 19, 2015.
+The 1991 model law, known as UPOV ’91, enhances the rights of multinational seed companies such as Bayer, Syngenta, Dow-DuPont, Limagrain, Viterra, Pioneer, and Cargill, while restricting farmers’ rights.
+Canada formally adopted UPOV ’91 on June 19, 2015.

 By adopting UPOV ’91 Canada has:

-- reduced the freedom and independence of Canadian farmers by making it much more difficult to save and reuse seed of new plant varieites, forcing them to pay more for seed;
+- reduced the freedom and independence of Canadian farmers by making it much more difficult to save and reuse seed of new plant varieties, forcing them to pay more for seed;

-- transfered millions of dollars every year from farmers to plant breeders’ rights (PBR) holders
+- transferred millions of dollars every year from farmers to plant breeders’ rights (PBR) holders

 - consolidated the power and control of world’s largest agribusiness corporations over seed, and thus over the Canadian farming and food system.